wix-incubator/turnerjs/README.md

 |$rootScope|ng.IRootScopeService|N/A|Reference to the **$rootScope** service (removes the need to inject it in tests)|

 ## Nested drivers
-In order to allow reuse of drivers, the base driver supports initializing any child element (member) that extends **WixComponentTestDriver**
+In order to allow reuse of drivers, the base driver supports initializing any child element (member) that extends **TurnerComponentDriver**
 For example, assuming 3 components are defined:
 ```javascript
    angular.module('myModule', []);